Welcome to UEB Online!

 - UEB Introductory Mathematics is presented as ten lessons that address mathematics symbols and expressions that are encountered during the primary years of schooling.
 It is recommended that the UEB Literacy modules are completed prior to commencing UEB Introductory Mathematics.

-- UEB Advanced Mathematics (available 2nd Half 2019) consists of ten lessons that address mathematics symbols and expressions that are encountered during the junior years of secondary schooling.
+- UEB Advanced Mathematics (now available) consists of ten lessons that address mathematics symbols and expressions that are encountered during the junior years of secondary schooling.
 The UEB Introductory Mathematics topic must be completed before commencing the UEB Extension Mathematics topic.

 RIDBC promotes the rights of all persons with vision impairment to inclusion in education, employment and society on the same basis as sighted persons – leaving no-one behind.
 The braille training programs are offered free of charge, in recognition of the UN Convention on the Rights of Persons with Disabilities and the UN Education 2030 Agenda for Sustainable Development and the Sustainable Development Goals.

 The RIDBC Renwick Centre for Research and Professional Education is administered by the Royal Institute for Deaf and Blind Children.
 The Centre is committed to the provision of high quality teaching and learning opportunities for professional and families supporting people with vision or hearing impairment, in addition to research and related community service in these same areas.